ianmcburnie/bones/README.md

 </span>
 ```

-This markup assumes that the symbol definitions for `#icon-radio-unchecked` and `#icon-radio-checked` exist on the page.
 The hidden property ensures that the SVG icon is not visible alongside the native icon when the page is in a non-CSS state.
 This hidden property should be overriden by CSS.

-Don't forget to add a label!

 ## [Switch](https://ebay.gitbooks.io/mindpatterns/content/input/switch.html)

-A switch behaves a bit like a checkbox - it can be on or off (i.e checked or unchecked).
-The key difference is that a switch is not a true form control.
-It typically executes JavaScript on the client when toggled (i.e. without a full page reload) rather than storing form data to be sent to the server.
+A switch is not a true form control.
+It typically executes JavaScript on the client when toggled (i.e. without a full page reload).

 ```html
 <span class="switch">